 More is known of the case that bears his name than is known of Homer A. Plessy, the man who challenged Louisiana's Separate Car Act.
 Passed in 1890 by the Louisiana legislature, the Act required "equal, but separate" accommodations for blacks and whites on railroad cars.
 Railroad employees, such as conductors, were responsible for assigning passengers to the cars on the basis of their race, and railroads could refuse to carry anyone (without liability for damages) who did not comply with the assignment.
 Employees faced a maximum twenty-five dollar fine and up to twenty days in jail if they made incorrect assignments, as did passengers who insisted on sitting in the wrong seat.
-Nurses attending children of another race were exempted.9

-A committee of New Orleans blacks decided to seek a test case to challenge the law, and retained Albion Tourgée, a Republican lawyer then living in New York, to handle the litigation.
-Though I focus on Tourgée, virtually all of the local work was done by his able co-counsel, James C. Walker, a New Orleans attorney.
+Nurses attending children of another race were exempted.9 of the local work was done by his able co-counsel, James C. Walker, a New Orleans attorney.
 Homer Plessy, however, was not the first plaintiff chosen to bring suit.
 In late 1891, Tourgée and Louis Martinet, a New Orleans lawyer, physician, and newspaper founder, began to search for an ideal test case.
 They entered into discussions with the Louisville and Nashville Railroad, which agreed to a test.
 Their first client was Daniel F. Desdunes, a twenty-one-yearold octoroon-in other words, one who was only one-eighth black and was of such fair complexion that he might pass for white.
 He was the son of Rodolphe Desdunes, one of the leaders of the Creole community in New Orleans.
-Desdunes was arrested for sitting in a whitesonly car on a trip from New Orleans to Mobile, Alabama.10 Desdunes' case, however, was dismissed because the Louisiana Supreme Court held in the meantime that the Louisiana Act did not apply to interstate railway trips."
+Desdunes was arrested for sitting in a whitesonly car on a trip from New Orleans to Mobile, Alabama.10 Desdunes' case, however, was dismissed because the Louisiana Supreme Court held in the meantime that the Louisiana Act did not apply to interstate railway trips.11